sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ditto --hfsCompression noncompressed/MyApp.app compressed/MyApp.app
 ```

 The compressed application will take up less space on disk (as verified in Finder: <samp>File › Get Info)</samp>.
 The application can then be archived in a `.tar.*` or `.dmg` (but not `.zip`).
 These formats preserve file system compression by re-applying per file compression when decompressing the archive.
-Sparkle 2.1 and later will additionally preserve this compression when applying [delta updates](/documentation/delta-updates/) (older versions will not re-apply compression).
+Sparkle 2.1 and later will additionally preserve this compression when applying [delta updates](/documentation/delta-updates/) (older versions will just skip applying compression).

 Please see [notes for Installer packages](/documentation/package-updates) if you are not updating a regular bundle.